petergeoghegan/pg_query_internals/README.md

 ad-hoc basis.
 The queries are deliberatly not packaged as functions within an extension.

+### Graphviz

+The SQL query within `graphviz-query.sql` can be used to generate a graph of a PostgreSQL B-Tree using graphviz.
+The bash script `generate-btree-graph.sh` gives an example of how this can be coordinated and managed.

+This is based on a much earlier approach by Heikki Linnakangas.

 ### Other resources

 For those that wish to learn more about PostgreSQL B-Tree indexes, the